COSC481W-2022Fall/capstone-project-breakout-group-1/README.md

 Brandon Jones - Team Member

 This is my last semester here at EMU, and I'll be graduating with a Bachelor's in Computer Science.
-Outside of classes and programming, I enjoy biking, skiiing, working out, and playing video games.
+Outside of classes and programming, I enjoy biking, skiing, working out, and playing video games.

 Joseph Paredes Gleespen - Team Member